-I took an overnight train from Melbourne to Sydney, and it took about 11 hours.
-You can either choose an economy seat, first-class seat or first class berth.
+I took an overnight train from Melbourne to Sydney, which took about 11 hours.
+You can either choose an economy seat, first-class seat or first-class berth.
 The train has a restaurant onboard just in case you get hungry.
 I thought the train ride was relaxing and comfortable.
-I really enjoyed it because train travel is one of my favourite transportation modes.

-While driving can give you the maximum freedom in exploring Australia, it is an expensive transportation option.
-Between car or campervan rental, fuel, insurance and parking (in cities), you will need a much bigger budget.
+While driving can give you maximum freedom in exploring Australia, it is an expensive transportation option.
+If you are renting a car or trying van life in Australia, consider car or campervan rental cost, fuel, insurance, parking (in cities) and packing a road trip essentials kit.

 As a solo traveller, it may not be the best option as you will not be able to share the cost.
-But if you meet other trustworthy travellers along the way, it may be an excellent option to see some of the off-beaten path places in Australia.
+But if you meet other trustworthy travellers along the way, it may be an excellent way to see some of the off-beaten-path places in Australia.

-With that said, it is easy to hire a car in Australia.
+With that said, it is easy to rent a car in Australia.
 First, you will need to be at least 21 years of age and a holder of a valid driver’s license.